-My pick – I guess it depends on the situation, Worf for close combat (it is suicidal to take on an angry Klingon in an hand to hand combat) and Tuvok for long range ship tactical and security crew readiness (he had the logic enough to write a “worst case scenario” holodeck program for the USS Voyager’s crew).
-Tuvok edges Worf in the long run considering that Star Trek Voyager encountered species in the unknown quadrant.
+My pick – I guess it depends on the situation, Worf for close combat (it is suicidal to take on an angry Klingon in a hand to hand combat) and Tuvok for long-range ship tactical and security crew readiness (he had the logic enough to write a “worst-case scenario” holodeck program for the USS Voyager’s crew).
+Tuvok edges Worf, in the long run, considering that Star Trek Voyager encountered species in the unknown quadrant.

-(One can read your mind in an instance whilst another doubles up as the ship’s chef but both gets the job done nonetheless)
+(One can read your mind in an instant whilst another doubles up as the ship’s chef but both gets the job done nonetheless)

 6. The moral officers

-Long journey in Star Trek starships especially in the case of USS Voyager can be lonesome, boring and stressful.
-Thankfully both USS Enterprise and USS Voyager is equipped with holodecks for the crew to let off some steam but at end of the day, it helps if there is one who is willing to sit down and listen and advice crewmen on their personal problems.
+The long journey in Star Trek starships, especially in the case of USS Voyager, can be lonesome, boring and stressful.
+Thankfully both USS Enterprise and USS Voyager are equipped with holodecks for the crew to let off some steam but at end of the day, it helps if there is one who is willing to sit down and listen and advice crewmen on their personal problems.

 In the case of USS Enterprise, Deanna Troi is also helped by Guinan (played by Whoopi Goldberg) who is also the bartender and an informal moral officer